opengauss-mirror/docs/content/en/docs/Developerguide/alter-extension.md

     **operator\_name**

-    The name of the object that is added or removed from the extension, including names of tables, aggregations, fields, outer lists, functions, operators, operator classes, operator families, sequences, text search objects, types, and views that can be schema-qualified.
+    Names of objects that are added or removed from the extension, including names of tables, aggregations, domains, external linked lists, functions, operators, operator classes, operator families, sequences, text search objects, types, and views that can be schema-qualified.

 -   **agg\_type**

-    Input data type on an aggregate function operation.
-Dereference a zero-parameter aggregate function and write an asterisk \(\*\) instead of a list of these input data types.
+    Input data type of the aggregate function.
+To reference a zero-parameter aggregate function, use  **\***  to replace the input data type list.

 -   **source\_type**